 Taylor County has an obesity rate of 33% which is slightly higher than the state average of 32.5%.
 There are three grocery stores in the county, all located in Grafton.
 Two are easily accessible and one is not as accessible because it is located on the east side of Grafton.
-The food pantries available to county residents include: First Baptist Church, Catholic Charities, Seventh Day Adventist (once a month) and Starting Points.
+The food pantries available to county residents include: First Baptist Church, Blueville United Methodist and Starting Points.